pf-logo-en

 For example, EMAAR lists ownership change and clearance requirements in its official schedule and moving-in guides.
 These documents also state that all service charges must be paid in full before buying a property.

-Utility connection and deposit fees
+Utility deposits and connection fees

 The Dubai Electricity and Water Authority (DEWA) collects a refundable deposit, usually around AED 2,000 for an apartment and AED 4,000 for a villa, plus activation charges.